OliverBrotchie/phantom/README.md

 On macOS, you'll be prompted automatically.
 On Windows, you may need to go into your Windows Firewall settings and open up all UDP ports for phantom.

-Again look at https://github.com/jhead/phantom for support on how to do that..
+Again look at https://github.com/jhead/phantom for support on how to do that...